Sommer Scholars Program

 Because of his work, the World Health Organization, UNICEF, and their partners now annually provide millions of vitamin A supplements to children around the world, saving hundreds of thousands of lives each year.

-Sommer, MD, MHS '73, is the recipient of numerous honors including the Albert Lasker Clinical Medical Research Award and the Spirit of Helen Keller Award.
+Dr. Sommer is the recipient of numerous honors including the Albert Lasker Clinical Medical Research Award and the Spirit of Helen Keller Award.
 He is a member of both the National Academy of Sciences and the National Academy of Medicine.

 About the Scholars

 Sommer Scholars exemplify scientific excellence, energy, ambition, political acumen, and a determination to change the world.
-The program welcomes students from all backgrounds who want to make a difference by leveraging their previous professional experience to shape the public health policy of the future.
-Sommer Scholars may be writers, doctors, lawyers, scientists, politicians, business executives, journalists, engineers, financial analysts, economists and others who want to make a difference in the world and are seeking the tools to do so effectively.
+The program welcomes students from all backgrounds who want to make a difference by leveraging their previous professional experiences to drive discovery and shape public health policy of the future.
+Sommer Scholars may be writers, doctors, lawyers, scientists, politicians, business executives, journalists, engineers, financial analysts, economists, and others who want to work toward the betterment of the world’s health and are seeking the tools to do so effectively.

 FAQs